gcskoenig/csl-experiments/README.md

 bash sage_to_dsage.sh
 ```

-The file ai_via_timing.py serves the purpose to evaluate which part of the SAGE approximation that is potentially skipped
+The file ai_via_timing.py serves the purpose to evaluate the part of the SAGE approximation that is potentially skipped
-when a d-separation can be found.
+when a d-separation can be found (overall, it serves the runtime comparison).
 To replicate the results, execute

 ```
 runtime_estimation.sh